dhellmann/pymotw/PyMOTW/gzip/index.rst

     :literal:
     :start-after: #end_pymotw_header

+.. {{{cog
+.. cog.out(run_script(cog.inFile, 'gzip_writelines.py'))
+.. }}}

 ::

 	$ python gzip_writelines.py
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.

+.. {{{end}}}

 Reading Compressed Data